Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: State of the Art

-Regarding the measures used to quantify UE activity, the most prevalent metrics were activity count and activity duration.
+Regarding the measures used to quantify UE performance, the most prevalent metrics were activity count and activity duration.
 Activity count metrics encompass various measures that quantify the number of upper limb actions during daily life, typically expressed as the number of actions per unit of time.
 Activity duration metrics, on the other hand, quantify the duration of these activities in time units.
 Other less common measures included the type of activity performed, frequency metrics that described upper limb motion, and traditional biomechanical measurements such as range of motion (ROM) and muscle activity.
+Table \ref{table_measures} provides an overview of the types of measures used to quantify UE performance at home or in community settings.

 \textit{Activity count} was typically estimated from acceleration data by calculating the magnitude of the raw acceleration within a specific window length \cite{Leuenberger2017, Pohl2022, Kos2007, Esbjornsson2022}.
 Consequently, it was essential to establish an optimal threshold for acceleration magnitude to distinguish between functional and non-functional movements.
 For example, in \cite{Pohl2022} the authors addressed this issue by determining the optimal threshold for both affected and non-affected arms (\textit{i.e.}, maximizing the area under the curve) and subsequently trained a logistic regression classifier to discern functional from non-functional interactions using raw IMU data.
 Since recordings were often conducted in unconstrained settings, it was necessary to filter out walking periods by detecting lower limb accelerations through shank accelerometers \cite{Leuenberger2017}.
 The results were typically presented as the average counts per unit of time (\textit{e.g.}, per minute or hour).